 WPL Dissolved Air Flotation (DAF)

-- The DAF treatment system only requires a small footprint in comparison to other technologies
+- Small footprint – only requires a small footprint in comparison to other technologies.

-- The DAF system comes complete with options for access and portability
+- Transportable – comes complete with options for access and portability.

 Typical WPL DAF industrial wastewater applications include: